yahoo/CaffeOnSpark/README.md

 * High-level API empowers Spark applications to easily conduct deep learning.
 * Incremental learning is supported to leverage previously trained models or snapshots.
 * Additional data formats and network interfaces could be easily added.
-* It's can be easily deployed on public cloud (ex.
+* It can be easily deployed on public cloud (ex.
 AWS EC2) or a private cloud.

 ## Using CaffeOnSpark